-To view the BMC System Event Log, which contains all system error and warning messages that have been generated.
+Select this choice to view the BMC system event log, which contains all system error and warning messages that have been generated.
 Use the arrow keys to move between pages in the log.
 If an optional IBM Remote Supervisor Adapter II SlimLine is installed, the full text of the error messages is displayed; otherwise, the log contains only numeric error codes.
 Run the diagnostic program to get more information about error codes that occur.
-See the Problem Determination and Service Guide on the IBM xSeries Documentation CD for instructions.
+See the Problem Determination and Service Guide on the IBM System x Documentation CD for instructions.
 Select Clear error logs to clear the BMC system event log.